jsmuster/ang6-jwt-login/README.md

 ## API server

-The API for this project:
+The API for this project, which needs to be running for this project to function properly: https://github.com/jsmuster/ang6-jwt-login-node-api
-https://github.com/jsmuster/ang6-jwt-login-node-api

 ## Screenshots